foundryvtt/crucible/docs/Dice.md

 For the distance die, roll a **1d8** where a result of 8 results in a direct hit, a roll of 3 through 7 results in one space, and a roll of 1 or 2 results in 2 spaces scattered.

 > For example, suppose a trebuchet lobs a flaming boulder at our hero's squadron of fighters and we are playing on a square grid.
 The Gamemaster rolls **1d10, 1d8** and produces results of **5** and **2**.
 As a result the boulder lands two grid spaces southeast of the target.

-## Additional Mechanics

-The following general rules are used for all dice rolling situations.

-### Round Up

-Occasionally a rolled formula will produce a result that is not an integer.
-In such cases you should always round up unless otherwise stated.

-### Prior Declaration

-Certain abilities allow for characters to manipulate fate and chance by altering a dice roll formula.
-For example an ally could assist a hero with a difficult task - granting an additional die which can be included in the roll.
-Unless explicitly stated by the ability, any alterations to a roll must be declared before the roll occurs and you may not alter that choice upon seeing the rolled result.

-> A key design principle is to avoid mechanics where players can devalue the strategic risk in using certain powerful abilities by choosing whether to employ them after the rest of a roll result is known.
-This maintains a more tangible risk and reward profile for powerful abilities which can manipulate chance.

-### Let it Ride

-Heroes test their abilities against powerful foes and difficult challenges.
-Preparation for these obstacles is key and success is not assured.
-Even failure, however, can produce interesting and memorable moments.
-As such, it is important that when when a roll is made, the result of that roll is binding for the specific situation and the check cannot be repeated for the same situation unless the circumstances around the attempt meaningfully change.

-**Situation**: *Suppose our roguish friend Silarn wishes to persuade the local magistrate of his innocence in a case of mistaken identity.
-Silarn may attempt deception to talk his way out of trouble - but if his dice check is unsuccessful, Silarn must live with that result and determine an alternative path forward.
-Silarn may not repeat a similar attempt at deception later in the same conversation or even the next day unless circumstances have meaningfully changed.
-Suppose Silarn or his allies were to plant evidence of the misdeed in the belongings of another suspect, another attempt to deceive the magistrate would be permitted since the conditions for the check have changed.*

-> It is left to the Game Master to arbitrate whether conditions have changed enough to permit a re-roll of the same test, however we encourage Game Masters to employ "fail forwards" design wherever possible in order to maximize the value of this rule.

-Some abilities explicitly provide an opportunity to re-roll a result; such specific cases are exceptions to this overall ruling.

 ---